nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit CLIENT_INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS w/WEIGHT g/GENDER
 [cal/RECOMMENDED_CALORIES_INTAKE] [g/GOAL] [r/ROUTINE]…​ [app/APPOINTMENT_TIME]…​ [t/TAG]…​`

 * Edits the client at the specified `CLIENT_INDEX`.
 The index refers to the index number shown in the displayed client list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index must not contain signs +1, +2, +3, …​
+* The index must not be larger than `Integer.MAX_VALUE` i.e. 2147483647
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing `tags`,`appointments` and `routines`, the existing `tags`,`appointments` and `routines` of the client will be removed i.e adding of `tags`,`appointments` and `routines` are not cumulative.